‘Knowledge is Power’

 ‘Man is born free but everywhere he is in chains’

 ‘God is a comedian playing to an audience that is too afraid to laugh’

 These are some of the slogans and rallying cries of the Enlightenment, the eighteenth-century set of interlocking European movements that founded our modern conceptions of science, religion, ethics, politics and aesthetics.
 Its protagonists include Voltaire, Rousseau and Diderot in France, Locke in England and Adam Smith and Hume in Scotland, Lessing and Kant in Germany, Karamzin and Radischev in Russia.
 In their individual writings and in collective enterprises like the Encyclopédie, these thinkers interrogated and challenged the bases of human knowledge and the grounds for religious faith.
 They formulated notions of human rights and of scientific method, and they launched debates about religious tolerance and the separation of Church and State.
 Enlightenment thinkers also placed concepts of the human body and definitions of sensibility at the centre of their writings on ethics and aesthetics.
-Students taking the new Oxford M.St. course will engage with the philosophical, scientific and socio-economic innovations of the Enlightenment which continue to resonate today.
+Students taking the new Oxford M.St. pathway will engage with the philosophical, scientific and socio-economic innovations of the Enlightenment which continue to resonate today.